 Straight-on shots often cause glare.
 Try these resin photography techniques:

-Pro Tip: Use a mini tripod to ensure that your camera or phone is at a level position, which prevents the problem of shaky shots and also gives you a chance to have a light.
+Pro Tip: Use a mini tripod to ensure that your camera or phone is at a level position, which prevents the problem of shaky shots and also gives you a chance to have a light key resin art equipment for photographers.

-You do not require an expensive DSLR as a smartphone camera can be used perfectly with it.
+You do not require an expensive DSLR, as a smartphone camera can be used perfectly with it for photographing resin art.

 If using a DSLR, start with:

 Clean up your resin piece before shooting, remove dust and clean.
-A single fingerprint can be traced in high-resolution photographs.
+This is essential for clean resin photography.

-The way of presentation is important particularly on social media posts.
+The way of presentation is important, particularly on social media posts and for improving resin art tips for photographers.

 Try these creative ideas: